nroduit/weasis-pacs-connector/README.md

 ## Configuration of weasis-pacs-connector ##

 The default configurations works directly with [dcm4che-web3](http://www.dcm4che.org/confluence/display/WEA/Installing+Weasis+in+DCM4CHEE).
-To override the configuration of weasis-pacs-connector, download [weasis-connector-default.properties](src/main/resources/weasis-connector-default.properties) and rename it weasis-pacs-connector.properties.
-This file named weasis-pacs-connector.properties must be placed in the classpath of the application:
+To override the configuration of weasis-pacs-connector, download [weasis-connector-default.properties](src/main/resources/weasis-connector-default.properties) and rename it **weasis-pacs-connector.properties**.
+This file named **weasis-pacs-connector.properties** and **[dicom-dcm4chee.properties](src/main/resources/dicom-dcm4chee.properties)** must be placed in the classpath of the application:

 * In JBoss inferior to version 7, the best location would be "/server/default/conf/"
 * In JBoss 7.2 and 8.x, see [here](https://developer.jboss.org/wiki/HowToPutAnExternalFileInTheClasspath)
+* In JBoss Wildfly 10, the location is wildfly/standalone/configuration
 * In Tomcat just specify the directory in shared.loader property of /conf/catalina.properties

 To add properties or arguments in the JNLP there are two possibilities: